ioggstream/python-course/docker-101/02-docker.md

 ```

 1. Inspect the `ansible-101_bastion_1` container.
-1. Use the `--format` option to get the IP address.
-Hint: you can google for the solution.
+1. Use the `--format` option to get the IP address on a [terminal](/terminals/docker).
+   **Hint 1: you can google for the solution.**
+1. Try to run the `docker inspect --format ...` command above in the jupyter notebook.
+   Does it work?
+If not, why?

 ```python
 # Use this cell to run the correct docker command.
 ```

+💬 Discuss how python treats the `{` character.

 ---